 A. Generally speaking, setting up a game emulator console is fairly straightforward and does not require much technical expertise.
 Once the unit is powered on and connected to your TV, load the game of your choice and start playing.

 Depending on the particular console you have chosen, additional setup may be required; however, most emulator consoles come with detailed instructions that make installation and configuration a breeze.
-Additionally, there are many online resources available from both official sites as well as knowledgeable fans that can provide assistance if needed.
+Additionally, there are many online resources available from both official sites as well as knowledgeable fans who can provide assistance if needed.

 Q. What type of games can I play using game emulator consoles?